 - Target two or three constituent groups in your community, such as consumers and health care providers, whom you believe will benefit most from your campaign.

 - Select and plan activities/events that involve these audiences.
-You can use the "Promotional Event Ideas" for specific ideas and tips on planning your events.

 HOW TO GET STARTED - The resources included in this section can help you plan your "Talk About Prescriptions" Month activities.
 The materials listed below provide background information, and tips and ideas for a successful campaign.
 Some materials also may be appropriate for distribution to members of the media.
 These materials include: